- About Progeria

 “I know of no other rare genetic disease that has gone from gene discovery to clinical trial in under four years - a phenomenal testament to the hard work of The Progeria Research Foundation.”

 Francis Collins, MD, PhD, Director of the National Human Genome Research Institute that mapped the human genome, workshop speaker and co-discoverer of the Progeria gene.

-Twenty-eight (28) children from sixteen countries are participating, ages 3 to 15 years.
+Twenty-eight (28) children from sixteen countries participated, ages 3 to 15 years.
 Children returned to Children’s Hospital Boston every four months, for testing and to receive new drug supply, and stayed in Boston for 4-8 days each visit.
-While at home, their doctors keep a close watch over the children and submit periodic health reports to the Boston research team.
+While at home, their doctors kept a close watch over the children and submitted periodic health reports to the Boston research team.
 For the duration of the trial, an average of 2 children per week traveled to Boston to participate.

-Children Originate from the Following Countries: Argentina, Belgium, Canada, Denmark, England, India, Israel, Italy, Japan, Mexico, Pakistan, Poland, Portugal, Romania, USA, Venezuela
+Children in the first clinical trial originated from the following countries: Argentina, Belgium, Canada, Denmark, England, India, Israel, Italy, Japan, Mexico, Pakistan, Poland, Portugal, Romania, USA, Venezuela

 The Progeria Clinical Research Drug Trial: Who, Where, When, How and How Much…